 Light and flaky Nankhatai recipe that is flavored with cardamom and vanilla.
 An egg-free Indian shortbread recipe that will just melt away in your mouth!

 Does this recipe rings a bell?
 Nankhatai Recipe from your favorite bakery shop.
 Growing up, we had a famous bakery shop in our neighborhood and the aroma of their freshly baked bread, warm pies and pastries would fill the air.

 The heavenly smell of cinnamon rolls, muffins and cookies would lure us into that shop.

-The sight of all their baked delights made me drool and my dad and I never left the bakery shop without buying nankhatais.
-Everything is still so fresh in my memory after all these years.
-Feeling nostalgic. 😕
+The sight of all their baked delights made me drool, and my dad and I never left the bakery shop without buying nankhatais.
+Memories never fade…. feeling nostalgic. 😕

 WONDERING WHAT DOES KHASTA MEAN?

-Khasta is a term used for ‘light and flaky shortbread cookies’ and this nankhatai/ shortbread or biscuits are perfectly –
+Khasta is a term used for ‘light and flaky shortbread cookies,’ and this nankhatai/ shortbread or biscuits are –

 - crumbly and

 The cookies aren’t too sweet and are perfect for any occasion!

 SECRET TO A CRISPY NANKHATAI RECIPE!